Council Recruitment

 NOAA's Office of National Marine Sanctuaries values the remarkable variety of knowledge, perspectives, and experience found throughout sanctuary communities, and invites a wide range of individuals to seek membership on our sanctuary advisory councils.
 Due to their multifaceted membership, advisory councils help promote enhanced public understanding and participation in marine conservation and governance, foster innovation and creative problem solving, and advance the mission of the National Marine Sanctuary System to facilitate public use, enjoyment, and stewardship of special marine areas.

 Prior visitation to Gray's Reef is not a requirement for serving on the advisory council.
-We encourage anyone interested in supporting the mission of the advisory council to apply.

 For more information about the Gray's Reef National Marine Sanctuary Advisory Council, including recruitment, contact Scott Kathey, Resource Protection Coordinator, at scott.kathey@noaa.gov or 912-598-2381.